DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 research software often has revenue flows that can facilitate sustainable software development, maintenance, and documentation as well as the operation of adequate infrastructure.
-A large share of researchers (want to or have to) researchers base their research on software that was developed in-house or as community effort.
+A large share of researchers (want to or have to) base their research on software that is often developed in-house or as a community effort.
 Many of these software stacks can not be sustained – often because research software was not a first class deliverable in a research project and hence remained in a prototype state, or because of missing incentives and resources to maintain the software after project funding ended.
-Another fundamental difference to industrial software development is that most developers of academic research software (often doctoral students or postdoctoral researchers) never receive training in sustainable software development.
-In particular, as they see themselves usually as the primary user of a software product, there are virtually no incentives to invest in sustainability measures such as code documentation or portability.
+Another fundamental difference to industrial software development is that most developers of academic research software (often doctoral students or postdoctoral researchers) never receive training in sustainable software development or consider themselves professional software developers (cite survey here).
+In particular, as they see themselves usually as the primary user of a software product, there are no strong incentives to invest in sustainability measures such as code documentation or portability.
 In combination with most researchers holding only temporary positions, this results in a highly inefficient system where millions of lines of code